 Some practices could have booked a locum because they’re off on a shared learning day to really get to grips with some great quality improvement, whereas other struggling practices may have made a booking in desperation after one of their colleagues has gone off with stress, or simply resigned, or even been suspended with a cloud over their head.
 Whatever the reason, how do we as locum GPs make sense of all this “soft information” to make sure we’re practising safely and effectively?

 Locums need strategies to become specialists at dealing with the unfamiliar.
 But none of us have had any formal training on how to properly deal with this very specialised working environment.
 Not as a GP trainee working in specially approved training practices, or as partners or salaried GPs where we have more time at the same place to pick up most vagaries.

-Prescribing is a whole issue on it’s own, so we’ve asked Tony Avery, Dean of the School of Medicine at the University of Nottingham, a GP himself and Professor of Primary Health Care, to expand on the role of locums when asked to review medications or sign repeat prescriptions with no prior knowledge of a patient and limited time to review the notes.
-Tony will look at the unique challenges locums face in prescribing and also how to approach the issue of polypharmacy.
+Prescribing is a whole issue on it’s own, so we asked Tony Avery, Dean of the School of Medicine at the University of Nottingham, a GP himself and Professor of Primary Health Care, to expand on the role of locums when asked to review medications or sign repeat prescriptions with no prior knowledge of a patient and limited time to review the notes.
+Tony looked at the unique challenges locums face in prescribing and also how to approach the issue of polypharmacy.

 Fresh pair of eyes